International Foundation Programme - Art, Design and Media

 What will I study?

-This course will introduce you to life studying in the UK and will develop the core academic and English language skills you will need to progress on to an undergraduate degree with Northumbria University.
+This course will introduce you to the academic culture within the UK and focus on developing the core academic and English language skills you will need to progress onto your chosen undergraduate degree with Northumbria University.

-The subject-specific modules include specific skills and content related to Art, Design and Media and will enable you to explore theory, concepts and practical skills including digital design, drawing and creating work using different materials.
+The Pathway specific modules include specific skills and content related to Art, Design, and Media and will enable you to explore theory, concepts, and practical skills including digital design, drawing, and creating work using different materials.
 You will learn how to create different pieces of work to demonstrate your skills and produce a portfolio of your work demonstrating this development.

 Study plan